Skip to main content

 • General Ledger

-• This could be modules, such as: Project, Company, Contracts, Accounts Payable, Inventory Control, Fixed Assets, etc.
+• These could be modules such as Project, Company, Contracts, Accounts Payable, Inventory Control, Fixed Assets, etc.

 To set permissions on the next page: